Boarding, Lessons, Trail Rides and Leases

 Horses are social, nomadic animals that prefer to live and move in groups over large open areas so they can flee from danger.
 They naturally partake in mutual grooming as a means of bonding and to develop a herd hierarchy (pecking order).

 It is almost impossible to provide this type of environment for the domesticated horse in todays environment but there is an Animal Welfare Act that started in the United Kingdom that states all animals are entitled to a minimum level of care.
 When you have stated standards the relationship between Owner, horse and Care Provider are become symbiotic.
 They all benefit!
+This is how I operate Ride and Roam!

 Five freedoms: